deganandapriyambada/playpumpkin.com/_posts/pockieninja/2025-09-23-How-to-Clear-Out-Low-Lvl-Slot-Machine-on-Pockie-ninja-for-lvl-16-and-21-and-26-and-31-and-36-and-41-and-46.md

 ## Skill Recommendation

-1.Quick Step
+1. Quick Step
-2.Chidori
+2. Chidori
-3.Thunder fall
+3. Thunder fall
-4.Greath Strength
+4. Greath Strength
-5.Assassinate
+5. Assassinate
-**6.Sexy justu (Mandatory)** as some opponents already have high dodge.
+6. **Sexy justu (Mandatory)** as some opponents already have high dodge.
 No need to raise hit.

 below is the sample build to beat SM lvl 41